pstadler/flightplan/README.md

 it on the fly by passing a function `fn(done)` as the second argument to `target()`.

-This function is executed at the very beginning.
+This function is exectued at the very beginning.
 Whatever is passed to `done()` will be used for connecting to remote hosts.
 This can either be an object or an array of objects depending on if you want to connect to one or multiple hosts.
 Passing an `Error` object will immediately abort the current